cfbrevamped/CFBR-Easy-Installer/XBOX/index.md

 - Locate the "Content" folder on your USB
 - Create the following path on your computer: USB: Content\0000000000000000\454109B6\00000002.
 (If you are running your game from HDD, you can create the same path on your Xbox using one of the various dashboards: XEX, Aurora or Freestyle, and then transfer the DLC file from USB to HDD)
 - Place the DLC file in 00000002 folder
-- You will know it worked if Navy has their Bill the Goat helmet
+- You will know it worked if Cincinnati has their Throwback helmets

 If you are struggling at any point, you can also try to refer to [this video](https://youtu.be/LPxkr5F-8Mk) and try our support channel in our discord server linked below.